 - Fill the form with required personal and employment details.

-- Attach supporting documents like ID proof, cancelled cheque, etc.
+- Attach supporting documents like ID proof and a cancelled cheque.

 - Submit to your regional EPFO office.